CrazyDubya/4o/faux_browser/README.md

 - generate `manifest.json` with hashes for each file (done)
 - sanitize pages (done) and insert AI placeholders when needed
 - create a simple Electron client bound to the offline server
-- add profile-based access controls and auditing
+- add profile-based access controls and auditing (done)